dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Fonts

-True type format (TTF) and open type font (OTF) fonts can be added to your app project by dragging them into the _Resources\Fonts_ folder of your project, and setting their build action to **MauiFont** in the **Properties** window.
+A true type format (TTF) or open type font (OTF) font can be added to your app project by dragging it into the *Resources\Fonts* folder of your project, where its build action will automatically be set to **MauiFont**.
 This creates a corresponding entry per font in your project file:

 ```xml
 <MauiFont Include="Resources\Fonts\OpenSans-Regular.ttf" />